ravikiran154/ui-local-setup/README.md

 Follow below steps before launching

-1)docker-compose down
+1. docker-compose down
-2)docker-compose -f docker-compose-dev-db.yml up -d
+2 .docker-compose -f docker-compose-dev-db.yml up -d

 finally run "docker container ls" to check if all the services are up and running